Chemical Biology, M.A.

 • A private oral examination

 Required coursework includes medicinal chemistry, molecular biology and pharmacology taught by faculty from the corresponding departments.
-Electives are chosen to complement the student’s interest.
+Electives are chosen to complement the student’s interests.

 Many graduate courses in chemistry are scheduled in the evening, allowing students to complete the degree as part-time students.
 This flexibility allows students to tailor a program of study to suit their needs.